danielyu2003/danielyu2003.github.io/README.md

 ## Installation

 **Prerequisites:**
-- Zola Static Site Engine
+- Install the Zola Static Site Engine (SSE)

 Build the repo with `zola build`.